The Calendar of the Church Year: Movable days

 Thanksgiving Day is a feast on the fourth Thursday of November in the United States which may be celebrated on another day elsewhere.
 In addition, every Sunday in the year is observed as a "feast of our Lord".

+The celebration of the first Book of Common Prayer, 1549, was formerly a movable feast, observed on a weekday following Pentecost, but has since 2024 been fixed to June 13.